mouse-reeve/kyranides/03_book_1.md

 For he that carries this Phylactery, shall have
-Gifts from GOD, which he hoped not for, and he shall be honoured on every hand, conquering all men in Word and Work, deliveing from all danger, and from the Devil, and from Witchcraft, and from all Evil.
+Gifts from GOD, which he hoped not for, and he shall be honoured on every hand, conquering all men in Word and Work, deliveing [sic] from all danger, and from the Devil, and from Witchcraft, and from all Evil.
 I will say further: _It averts all evil, and confers all